cleder/talks/README.md

 # Closing Remarks

 This is a git repository, treat it as one.
-If you have questions, corrections or additions do not hesitate to create an issue or a pull request ;-)
+If you have questions, corrections or additions do not hesitate to join the [discussion](https://github.com/cleder/ep2022/discussions) or create an [issue](https://github.com/cleder/ep2022/issues) or a pull request ;-)